EdoardoBriganti/The-Network-Effects-of-Fiscal-Adjustments/README.md

        <li> The code is fully vectorized, however, it still takes quite a few minutes to be run locally (I have a MacBook Pro 15 inches - Processor: 2.3 GHz 8-Core Intel Core i9 - RAM: 16 GB 2400 MHz DDR4).</li>
        <li> The MCMC employs both a <b>Gibbs sampler</b> and a <b>Metropolis-Hastings algorithm</b> since the conditional distribution of the spatial parameters has no known analytical expression.  </li>
        </ol></li>
      <li>The Placebo Simulation repeats 500 baseline Bayesian MCMC simulations.
-The code is parallelized to speed up performance.
+The <b>code is parallelized</b> to speed up performance.
 My computer took 1h30 minutes to run the code. </li>
     </ul>
   </li>
   <li><i>Functions</i>: This directory contains all Matlab functions to replicate the results.
 All functions are called by the main code